mybb/mybb-build/README.md

 Take a look into `build.xml` to get familiar wit the build process and task (`<target>`) order.

-Before running the tasks remove PHP's memory limit, or increase it to ~1G.
+It is recommended to run the tools with at least 2048 MB of memory available to PHP and external tools.

 # Docker
 It is possible to run the build script with [Docker](https://www.docker.com/) and have it set up dependencies automatically.